 General description of animal parasites: classification, morphology, life cycles and physiology.
-Pre-requisite: BIOL 261.

 BIOL 271 PRINCIPLES OF SOIL SCIENCE

 Introduction to soil science with an emphasis on soil genesis and development.
 Overview of the physical and mechanical characteristics.
 Plant, soil, water relations, microbial activities, and organic matter will be discussed.